 In the early 1990s, seroconversion was a fairly unheard of concept.
 Hospitals were overwhelmed by the number of infants impacted by the disease and had little hope for their survival.
 Many abandoned infants who initially tested HIV-positive wound up dying from malnourishment, much too early for seroconversion to take place.
 Many had parents who passed away from the complications of AIDS, leaving their children as orphans.

 It was a season of despair that brought people together seeking solutions.
 New Life Home Trust created a modest solution – a sanctuary for abandoned infants infected or affected by the crisis.
 As New Life staff took infants into their care, they began to notice that many of the babies who came in HIV-positive ended up testing negative for the virus after just a few months.
 New Life infants experienced a conversion rate of at least 80%.
 This incidence baffled even the medical community at the time to the extent that the Kenya Institute of Medical Research (KEMRI) conducted a study to test the phenomenon and concluded that it was actually true.

-Almost 25 years later, we have witnessed the fruit of our labour with nearly every child reunited with biological family members or adopted or fostered by loving parents, and a 90% seroconversion rate amongst infected infants.
-What an incredible opportunity we have had to be a place of hope amidst a time of despair.
+Twenty-six years later, we have witnessed the fruit of our labour with over 2,200 infants have been rescued and the lives of staff, volunteers, adoptive parents, and these children impacted in remarkable ways!
+Nearly all of the child resuced have been reunited with biological family members or adopted or fostered by loving parents, and a 90% seroconversion rate amongst infected infants.
 As Desmond Tutu once said: “Hope is being able to see that there is light despite all of the darkness.”

 Your continued support helps us save the lives of the most vulnerable and continue to be that light for abandoned infants.
 Please consider donating this month to support our life-saving work.